Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-cosmos/README.md

 # Sample for Azure Cosmos DB Spring Boot client library for Java

 ## Key concepts
-This sample project demonstrates how to use Azure Cosmos DB via Spring Boot Starter `azure-cosmos-spring-boot-starter` to store data in and retrieve data from your Azure Cosmos DB.
+This sample project demonstrates how to use Azure Cosmos DB via Spring Boot Starter `azure-spring-boot-starter-cosmos` to store data in and retrieve data from your Azure Cosmos DB.

 ## Getting started